4934771143611516286/KCHS/README.md

-The Python script that adds and removes entries and creates HTML files from the MySQL database requires mysql.connector, which is installed using Pip, in addition to a locally-hosted MySQL server with a database.
+The Python script that adds and removes entries and creates HTML files from the MySQL database requires mysql.connector, which is installed using Pip, in addition to a remotely-hosted MySQL server with a database.
 The script will not work otherwise.

 KCHS Project - How to Run the Login System